elzup/seufinder/README.md

 # SeuFinder

 SeuFinder is a Rust tool for detecting and recording Single Event Upsets (SEU).
-The legacy C++ implementation (`seufinder.cpp`) is still shipped, but the Rust version is the actively maintained one.

 ## Quick Start (Rust)